sat-utils/sat-api/README.md

 - Tag your branch with the same version number
 - Make a PR
 - When the PR is merged to master, the npm packages are automatically deployed to npm
+- In GitHub create a release with the version (prefixed with 'v') and paste in the CHANGELOG section.
+This will create a GitHub release and a tag.

 ## About